rajatmishra11/2000320120133/README.md

 1. Defaut behavior of HTML form is browsing to a new page on submit -> direct form didn't (edit the value of input field) because in react value is treated as props(read-only behavior).

-2. Other one when -Manupalation of form data requires JS function there is a standard way to achieve this with a technique called "controlled Components".+_
+2. Other one when -Manupalation of form data requires JS function there is a standard way to achieve this with a technique called "controlled Components".

 3. You can control the values of more than one input field by adding a name attribute to each element.
     We will initialize our state with an empty object.